PhilPinsdorf/StayEducated/README.md

 # StayEducated
 Leightweight Project to automaticly open a Browser Tab with a Livestream of the news every day at 8pm.
+The choosen news, that are displayed is the [Tagesschau](https://www.tagesschau.de/).
+The Exact Stream from tagesschau24 can be found [here](https://www.tagesschau.de/multimedia/livestreams/livestream-1-101~player.html).

 ## Installation
 IMPORTANT: This Application currently only works on the Windows Operating System and with Python installed.